FatihSahin/test-flask-sample/README.md

 # test-flask-sample (MovieRental)

-This repo contains a sample web app (MovieRental.Web) and a sample WCF service solution (MovieRental.Service)  that is weaved with [TestFlask](http://https://github.com/FatihSahin/test-flask) fody addin.
+This repo contains a sample web app (MovieRental.Web) and a sample WCF service solution (MovieRental.Service)  that is weaved with [TestFlask](https://github.com/FatihSahin/test-flask) fody addin.

 TestFlask examples, docs and wikis will be based on that sample service solution as much as possible.
 It is a fictional movie rental service that exposes information about movies and their stock state.
 There is nothing special about the service operations.
 (AddMovie, DeleteMovie, RentMovie).
-To demonstrate TestFlask, service and web ui will be kept simple and dummy.
+To demonstrate TestFlask, service and web ui will be kept simple.

 ## How to build MovieRental for TestFlask

 * This sample solution uses TestFlask nuget packages, however I have not deployed them to nuget.org yet.
-In order to create TestFlask nuget packages, clone [test-flask](http://https://github.com/FatihSahin/test-flask) repo
+In order to create TestFlask nuget packages, clone [test-flask](https://github.com/FatihSahin/test-flask) repo

-* Build [test-flask](http://https://github.com/FatihSahin/test-flask) solution first, after that you need to prepare three nuget packages
+* Build [test-flask](https://github.com/FatihSahin/test-flask) solution first, after that you need to prepare three nuget packages
     * You should create a folder in your machine to use it as nuget local repo.
 Configure your VS to use that local nuget repo as well.
     * Copy TestFlaskAddin.Fody package to your local nuget repo folder (This package will already be prepared inside NugetBuild folder when you properly build test-flask solution)
     * Open TestFlask.Aspects folder in command prompt and run "nuget pack".
 Copy TestFlask.Aspects.nupkg to your local nuget repo folder.
     * Open TestFlask.Assistant folder and again run "nuget pack".
 Copy TestFlask.Assistant package to your local nuget repo as well.

 * After preparing packages, try to build MovieRental projects.
-An annoying dll locking occurs while weaving (hoping to solve that issue) and building solution, therefore try to build MovieRental projects in that order
+An annoying dll locking occurs while weaving (hoping to solve that issue) and building solution, therefore try to build MovieRental projects in the following order

     * MovieRental.Models
     * MovieRental.Business